Never Go Back

 Jack Reacher

-Jack Reacher consists of twenty-nine books, and the series is set to expand with the upcoming release of one more book.
+Jack Reacher consists of thirty primary books, and includes twelve additional books that complement the series but are not considered mandatory reads and series is set to expand with the upcoming release of two more books.
 The current recommended reading order for the series is provided below.